-This program is the traditional, engineering academic option for undergraduates and serves all seven Departments in the UK College of Engineering: Biosystems, Chemical and Materials, Civil, Electrical and Computer, Mechanical, Mining Engineering and Computer Science.
+This program is the traditional, engineering academic option for undergraduates and serves all nine undergraduate majors in the UK College of Engineering: Biosystems, Chemical, Materials, Civil, Electrical, Computer, Mechanical, Mining Engineering and Computer Science.
 Our students work full time for a minimum of three semesters, which alternate with full time academic work.

-Lou Takacs Co-op of the Year Awardees Honored at Tau Beta Pi Banquet
+Lou Takacs Co-op of the Year Awardee Honored at Tau Beta Pi Banquet

-In April of 2013, the College of Engineering honored it’s outstanding students, teachers and staff.
-Part of this annual award ceremony is the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
-This award is named for former DuPont executive and co-op office employee Lou Takacs, whose family has funded the annual award.
+Congratulations to Leann Gottuso, our 2013-14 recipient of the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
+This award is named for former DuPont executive and co-op office engineer in residence, Lou Takacs, whose family has funded the annual award.

 Our mission is to provide students with at least 12 months of work experience while they continue to make progress towards an academic degree in engineering.
 The co-op program integrates theory learned in the classroom with its practical application in industry.

 We also strive to provide industry with the students needed to maintain a skilled and well educated workforce for future years.
 Our employers get a chance to mentor a student, introduce him or her to their business, and possibly hire him or her after graduation.

 Through co-operative education, we help students obtain transferable skills, such as communication, leadership, presentation, teamwork and social skills.
 Students get a glimpse of “real life” as an engineer.”

 Our assessment tools provide the college with necessary tools and data for accreditation.

 About a quarter of UK ‘s graduating engineering and computer science class elected to participate in co-op before graduation.
 Many employers in and outside of Kentucky participate in this program and routinely recruit co-op students from UK.
 About thirty percent of our co-ops work outside of the Commonwealth of Kentucky.